UKSKprosodynetwork/UKSKprosodynetwork.github.io/index.md

 The workshop aims to provide prosody researchers with opportunities to share findings, perspectives, and resources, and to develop ideas for broadening the research horizons.

 **Submit your abstract [here](https://easychair.org/conferences/?conf=spab2023)**.

+### Practical Information

+Please see our [OSF repository](https://osf.io/msyf2/?view_only=c87fe156d1874ffba8a16cc363b225af) '2023 Workshop' for Information about the venue, transport, accommodation, and registration.

 ### Invited Speakers